 10. Pick n Pay

-Established in 1967, Pick n Pay is the second-largest grocery delivery chain in South Africa.
-It offers its business service in different southern Africa regions like Lesotho, Botswana, Namibia, Zambia, Swaziland, Zimbabwe, etc had planned to launch its business service in Malawi.
+Established in 1967, Pick n Payis the second-largest grocery delivery chain in South Africa.
+It offers its business service in different Southern Africa regions like Lesotho, Botswana, Namibia, Zambia, Swaziland, and Zimbabwe, and had planned to launch its business service in Malawi.
 Raymond Ackerman purchased Pick n Pay from Jack Goldin in Cape Town in 2010.
 Pick n Pay recently expanded cash deposits at the point and improved its working to a great extent in recent years.

-As of 2018, Pick n Pay has established its branch in more than 1,600 locations in seven Southern Africa countries.
-The company launched a grocery delivery app script for South Africa to allow customers to place their orders accurately without hassle.
+As of 2018, Pick n Pay has established its branches in more than 1,600 locations in seven Southern African countries.
+The company launched a grocery app script for SA to allow customers to place their orders accurately without hassle.
 Pick n Pay announced that it’s planning to expand its business service in Nigeria and into Ghana in the annual report.
 The company also operates the end number of stores under the Boxer brand in Swaziland and South Africa.

-Become a Part of Top Grocery Delivery South Africa Business Market Today!
+Become a Part of the Top Grocery Delivery South Africa Business Market Today!